-Notes to the consolidated financial statements For the year ended June 30, 2023 (Expressed in Canadian dollars - Audited)
+Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2023 (Expressed in Canadian dollars)

 2. Basis of presentation (continued)

 (c) Basis of consolidation

 The consolidated financial statements of the Company includes the 100% owned Fission Energy Peru S.A.C which has been inactive since 2020 and has no assets or liabilities.
 The Company consolidates subsidiaries when it is exposed, or has rights, to variable returns from its involvement with the subsidiaries and has the ability to affect those returns through its power over the subsidiaries.
 All intercompany balances eliminated on consolidation.